-As described in Sections 3.22 and 6.3 of the Revised Long-Term Plan,3 absent additional funding being identified to support the Adjustable Block Program (presumably through legislative changes to the Illinois RPS), no additional blocks other than those identified above are planned to open in the coming years.
-As of the publishingpublication of this updated Program Guidebook, the only remainingall blocks with the have been filled to capacity for new.
-Project applications arefor all Group A and Group B Small DG Blocks 2 and 3.
-However, project applications for other /categories are being placed on waitlists as described in Section 1.D below.
+As described in Sections 3.22 and 6.3 of the Revised Long-Term Plan, absent additional funding being identified to support the Adjustable Block Program (presumably through legislative changes to the Illinois RPS), no additional blocks other than those identified above are planned to open in the coming years.
+As of the publication of this updated Program Guidebook, all blocks have been filled to capacity.
+Project applications for all Group/categories are being placed on waitlists as described in Section 1.D below.
 Subscriptions to Community Solar projects remain open.

-For more information on how future blocks of capacity would be opened if funding is identified, see Section 6.3.3.1.2 (for community solar project selection) and 6.4 (on REC pricing adjustments) of the Revised PlanRevised Plan.
+For more information on how future blocks of capacity would be opened if funding is identified, see Section 6.3.3.1.2 (for community solar project selection) and 6.4 (on REC pricing adjustments) of the Revised Plan.
 Any opening of new blocks will be accompanied by opportunities for stakeholder comment and feedback prior to the finalization of block opening processes and procedures.

-2 As discussed above, Block 3 volumes have been decreased for consistency with the Commission's Order in Docket No. 17-0838 requiring that the 25% of discretionary capacity be held in reserve.
+&lt;sup>2 As discussed above, Block 3 volumes have been decreased for consistency with the Commission's Order in Docket No. 17-0838 requiring that the 25% of discretionary capacity be held in reserve.
 See Docket No. 17-0838, Final Order dated April 3, 2018 at 60.

-3 The Final version of the Revised Long-Term Plan can be found here: http://illinoisabp.com/wp-content/uploads/2020/04/Revised-LTRRPP-updated-from-ICC-Order-20-April-2020.pdf.
+&lt;sup>3 The Final version of the Revised Long-Term Plan can be found here: http://illinoisabp.com/wp-content/uploads/2020/04/Revised-LTRRPP-updated-from-ICC-Order-20-April-2020.pdf.

-B. Transition Between Blocks4
+B. Transition Between Blocks